 If you specify

-http:// in your Endpoint URL, we will try to initiate a standard HTTP connection on port 80.
+http:// in your Endpoint URL, we will initiate a standard HTTP connection on port 80.
 Likewise, entering

-:) after the host address with the desired port number, just like you would enter in your web browser.
+:) after the host address with the desired port number.

 You can view our list of IPs to whitelist here.

 Yes.
-Web servers presenting self-signed or expired certificates will still receive webhooks.
+Web servers presenting self-signed or expired certificates will receive webhooks.

-When a site goes down, it is a generally expected behavior that events can't be received to your webhook, or that it will become completely disabled.
+When a site goes down, it is expected that events can't be received to your webhook, or that it will become completely disabled.

 When events are sent to your webhook endpoints, PagerDuty expects a 200 response within 5 seconds.
-If there is no response, or if there is any response other than a 200, PagerDuty will periodically retry sending the webhook call until it receives a 200.
+If there is no response, or if there is any response other than a 200, PagerDuty will periodically retry sending the webhook.

-For example, if a 500 response is received, it is considered a transient issue and regular retry logic is applied.
+If we receive a 500 response, it is considered a transient issue and retry logic is applied.
 First the event is rescheduled for delivery 50 seconds in the future.
-If it continues to 500, the PagerDuty will back off by a multiple of 1.25^N for 7 more tries (8 retries total).
+If it continues to 500, PagerDuty will back off by a multiple of 1.25^N for 7 more tries (8 retries total).
 This takes about 20 minutes.

-After these retries are exhausted, the endpoint will be temporarily disabled for 30 minutes.
-PagerDuty will continue to accumulate events for the endpoint while it is temporarily disabled, but they are all scheduled for after the disable has expired.
-If the payload can't be sent after this, the endpoint will be disabled for exponentially longer periods of time (again, 1.25^N), up to 6 retries total (about 7.5 hours).
+After these retries are exhausted, the endpoint will be disabled for 30 minutes.
+PagerDuty will continue to accumulate events for the endpoint while it is disabled.
+Events will be scheduled for after the disable has expired.
+If the retries continue to fail, the endpoint will be disabled for exponentially longer periods of time (again, 1.25^N), up to 6 retries total (about 7.5 hours).

 If PagerDuty still can't deliver a webhook event at that point, it will blacklist the endpoint and show that the webhook is disabled in the web app.
-This means that it will discard any queued events and no longer send events to this endpoint until the user manually unblocks it via the user interface.
+Queued events will be discarded until a user manually unblocks it in the web UI.

-Webhooks are small information packets that are sent out via an HTTP POST whenever an event happens in PagerDuty, allowing you to receive event state change notifications at every step of the incident lifecycle.
-Our Webhooks API documentation describes the format of webhook data, as well as the information contained in each request.
+Webhooks are data packets sent via an HTTP POST that allow you to receive incident state change notifications.
+Our Webhooks API documentation describes webhook formatting, as well as the info in each request.

-In PagerDuty, webhooks are implemented at the service level under Extensions.
-Whenever an incident changes state (triggered, acknowledged, resolved, etc.), we'll send an HTTP POST request to your endpoint with all the details about that change to a URL you specify.
+PagerDuty implements webhooks at the service level under Extensions.
+Whenever an incident changes state (triggered, acknowledged, resolved, etc.), we'll send an HTTP POST request to your endpoint with details about that change to the URL you specify.
 Once you receive that request at your listener, you can then use and disseminate that information to your users — for example, through email.

 You can set up webhooks on a service's Integrations tab, where you'll find a section at the bottom for webhook configuration.
 To use webhooks, you must enter a URL where those POST requests will be sent, and a name for your endpoint to help you identify it.

-You can use RequestBin to see the information that is being transmitted (i.e. the webhook as you would actually receive it) without using your own server.
-Under the service where you will create the incident you want to follow, enter your RequestBin address (this is the "listener" as it will be listening for webhooks).
-Then simply trigger an incident, acknowledge, and resolve it, and check your RequestBin; every state change will be shown there, in JSON format.
+You can use RequestBin to see the information that is transmitted (i.e. the webhook as you would actually receive it) without using your own server.
+Under the service where you will create the incident you want to follow, enter your RequestBin address (this is the "listener").
+Then trigger an incident, acknowledge, and resolve it, and check your RequestBin.
+Every state change will be shown there in JSON format.